 It’s always a daunting prospect beginning to pack, especially if it’s a long trip spanning multiple countries.
 Only having a vague idea of what to take as a first-time backpacker I did a lot of research and found many blogs with hints, tips and suggestions that really helped.
 So after getting back from my trip, … More What to Pack for an Interrailing trip?

 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam-packed with history, culture and good nights out.
+It’s been an incredible two and a half weeks.
+Our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.
-We really weren’t ready for it to end, we really could have carried … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure
+We weren’t ready for it to end and could have continued exploring so many … More Fields, Planes and Wrong Trains – The Last Day of our Interrailing Adventure

 So this was it, we had one day left of our interrailing adventure and we were determined to make the most of it.
 After filling up on breakfast we had decided to take the hike up to the Citadella before it was too hot.
 It really is a hike up and we went at some … More Lucy Almost Undressed a Corpse – Day four in Budapest